bplowry/bplowry.github.io/content/blog/becoming-telstra-purple/index.md

 We run a quarterly Back2Base in Readify, but we wanted to include Kloud as well, as part of our WA "fam".
-So, rather than having "Readify Back2Base", which we felt would be exclusionary, it was just "Back2Base".
+So, rather than having "Readify Back2Base" and excluding the Kloudies, it was just "Back2Base".
 In trying to include more people, we'd actually lost some of our identity.
 Earlier this month, we had our first Back2Base since becoming Telstra Purple, and this time we _could_ use branding while remaining inclusive -- the Telstra Purple brand.
+We were together again.

 Readify had become part of my identity.
-The polo was basically a uniform.
+The polo was basically a uniform to me and many others.
-It was a little scary to be losing that, and I think it's normal to be scared of changing your identity.
+It was a little scary to lose that, and I think it's normal to be scared of changing your identity.
 But all the things that I liked about Readify are still there.

 The perks are the same, the work is the same
-(for now -- exciting things to come!), the people are the same, and the shirts are coming!
+(for now -- joining forces opens some exciting new avenues), the people are the same, and the shirts are coming!